Skip to main content

 Sue Pritchard

-Sue runs an organic, permaculture livestock farm in Wales, and is also Director of the FFCC, an independent inquiry that aimed to shape a future for food, farming and the countryside that is fairer, stands the test of time and aligns more closely with public expectations and values.
-The SSA is partnering with the FFCC on research into improving soil fertility on Lincolnshire farms.
+Sue runs an organic, permaculture livestock farm in Wales, and is also Director of the FFCC, an independent inquiry that aims to shape a future for food, farming and the countryside that is fairer, stands the test of time and aligns more closely with public expectations and values.

 Gareth Morgan